 * If your proposed course will have an eLearning component, contact OED for the latest technical specifications for eLearning courses to be hosted on the CDOT LMS.

 1h.
-List the proposed course duration in hours (Assume 8 training hours per day.
+What is the duration of the course in hours (Assume 8 training hours per day.
 Anything over 8 hours is a multi-day course.
 If a multi-day course, please list hour for each day of instruction.
 Example: Day 1: 8 hours.
 Day 2: 4 hours.
-For eLearning, provide estimated hours to complete the course.)
+For eLearning, provide estimated hours to complete the course).

 Hrs:

 1i.
-Does this course have a “firm” prerequisite?
+Is there a prerequisite for this course?
 (A “firm” prerequisite means people could not register for this course without completing the prerequisite first.)

 No Yes